digitalvortex/sample_php_code/README.md

 **Any pull requests that contain Composer third-party libraries will be rejected.** The aim of this project is to use raw PHP to create this framework, avoiding external dependencies to focus on understanding the core functionalities of PHP and MVC architecture.

+## Disclaimer

+**This code is currently not production ready.
+We are not responsible for any loss or breach incurred by using this sample code in a production environment.
+Always take extreme caution when dealing with real data in a production environment.**

 ## Progress

 ### Implemented Components